-Please contact the Planning Department for more information or to get involved.
+Please contact the County of Maui Planning Department for more information or to get involved.
 Stay tuned for additional information.

 We bring creative solutions that inspire action and result in beautiful, people-driven places.
 Our firm has 25 years of experience in urban design, planning, landscape architecture, and historic preservation.
 Our mission is to create plans that build connections between people, their environments, and their history.
 This is perfectly reflected in our name.
 Lakota, the Native American word for Allies.